OpenSignLabs/OpenSign/docs/docs/help/Templates/create-template.md

 ### Save Template
 **Next button**: Once you’ve organized your widgets and set their properties, simply click the “Next” button to save your template.

-After doing so, a “Create Document” popup will appear, prompting you with the question: “Do you want to create a document using the template you just created?”
+After doing so, a “Create document” popup will appear, prompting you with the question: “Do you want to create a document using the template you just created?”
 You’ll have the option to choose either “Yes” or “No.”

 **If you select "Yes"**: It will create a document using the template you just created.